Treatment for COVID-19

 What is the treatment?

-Monoclonal antibodies are proteins made in a lab.
-For more than 30 years, doctors have used the treatment for many kinds of diseases, such as cancer, immune disorders, inflammatory diseases, and infections.
-Certain monoclonal antibodies received emergency use authorization by the Food and Drug Administration to treat COVID-19.
+Monoclonal antibodies are proteins.
+For more than 30 years, doctors have used monoclonal antibodies to treat many kinds of diseases, such as cancer, immune disorders, inflammatory diseases, and infections.
+Certain monoclonal antibodies received emergency use authorization by the Food and Drug Administration (FDA) to treat COVID-19.

-These antibodies are administered in an outpatient setting, either through an IV (as an infusion into your vein) or a subcutaneous injection (a shot under your skin).
-Either way, the treatment can be given in under an hour during a single visit.
+These antibodies are administered in an outpatient setting, through an IV (an infusion into your vein).
+The treatment can be given during a single visit.

 Who can get treatment?

 An individual may be eligible for treatment with monoclonal antibodies who:

 - Has symptoms of COVID-19, but not for more than 7 days, and